polincdev/BitmapFontPack/README.md

 # BitmapFontPack
-Collection of bitmap font decorations.
+Collection of bitmap font decorations for JME.

 ### Screenshots: